Stability of Weighted Majority Voting under Estimated Weights: Stability

 \section{Stability}

-The results of Section~\ref{sec:sensitivity} are unsurprising.
+The results of the Parameter Sensitivity Section are unsurprising.
 Increasing trustworthiness typically increases \correctness{}, and cannot decrease \correctness{}.
-Hence, if a source is believed to decide correctly with $\pest$ probability, while its \trustworthiness{} $p < \pest$, then the actual \correctness{} achieved is lower than what the decision maker believes: $\dsc(\pestv,\pv) {<} \dsc(\pestv)$.
+Hence, if a source is believed to decide correctly with probability $\pest$ , while its \trustworthiness{} $p < \pest$, then the actual \correctness{} achieved is lower than what the decision maker believes: $\dscpep {<} \dscpepe$.
 Vice versa when $p > \pest$.
-Our suspicion is that these two effects cancel each other out, if the algorithm that establishes \trust{} is not biased towards overly trusting or suspicious.
-We call this property stability of correctness, and prove it absolutely holds in Section~\ref{sub:SoC}.
+Our suspicion is that these two effects cancel each other out, if the algorithm that establishes \trust{} is not biased towards overly trusting or being suspicious on average.
+We call this property \emph{Stability of Correctness}, and prove it absolutely holds for WMV.

-A better procedure to obtain \trust{} values returns values close to the \trustworthiness{} value, with little variance, meaning what is believed about the sources is close to the ground truth.
-The quality of the procedure does not affect the stability of correctness at all, which may initially seem counter-intuitive.
-However, another property captures the idea that using bad \trust{} values results in worse performance of Weighted Majority Voting: Stability of Optimality.
-Stability of Optimality does not hold absolutely, but we provide a bound and numerical analysis in Section~\ref{sub:SoO}.
+A better procedure to obtain \trust{} returns values closer to the \trustworthiness{} values, with little variance, meaning what is believed about the sources is close to the ground truth.
+The quality of the procedure does not affect the Stability of Correctness at all when it is unbiased, which may initially seem counter-intuitive.
+However, another property captures the idea that even when it's unbiased, poor \trust{} values still result in worse performance of WMV, \emph{Stability of Optimality}.
+We prove Stability of Optimality does not hold absolutely, but that drop in the performance is bounded.

-Beforehand, we need to formally define what we mean by an algorithm or procedure to generate \trust{} values, and by it being unbiased.
+Beforehand, we need to formally define what we mean by an algorithm or procedure to establish \trust{} values, and by it being unbiased (on average).